okhlybov/testme/README.md

-# testme - a Tcl pico test suite
+# testme - a Tcl testing pico framework

-Testme is a test suite for the [Tcl](https://www.tcl.tk/) language.
+Testme is a testing framework for the [Tcl](https://www.tcl.tk/) language.

 ## Features